 Preparing leaders of worship, music and ministry

-Developing, training and mentoring superb worship leaders who are also growing in their spiritual relationship to Christ, are the focal points of Crown College’s Christian music degree programs in Minnesota.
-Not only do we prepare young men and women to become effective worship leaders within the church other ministry organizations, but graduates of our Worship Ministry program are also well-equipped for ministry and leadership in other key areas.
+Developing, training and mentoring superb worship leaders who are also growing in their spiritual relationship to Christ are the focal points of Crown’s Worship Ministry degree program in Minnesota.
+Not only do we prepare young men and women to become effective worship leaders within the church and other ministry organizations, but graduates of our Worship Ministry program are also well-equipped for ministry and leadership in other key areas.